We are here to help

 - Is it possible to wall mount my studio monitors?

-Since the current SX-Series and bigger AX models were not especially designed for wall mounting, we do not provide suitable wall mount sets at this point.
+Since the bigger AX models were not especially designed for wall mounting, we do not provide suitable wall mount sets at this point.

 - I can see some damping material at the end of the bass reflex tube of my speaker.
 Could that cause a problem?